Skip to content

 Model catalog

-The same model registry backs all three APIs.
+The same model registry backs every inference API on api.kindo.ai.
 Whichever model ID you discover via /v1/models works as the model parameter on /v1/chat/completions, /v1/responses, and /v1/messages — Kindo routes to the correct upstream provider for you.

 Terminal window